 6. Third-Party Delivery Integration Systems

-Middleware tools that consolidate incoming orders from delivery aggregators like Zomato, Swiggy, Uber Eats, and pass them into the POS.
+Middleware applications aggregate orders from delivery aggregator apps like Zomato, Swiggy, and Uber Eats, and send the orders to the restaurant’s POS system.

 7. Kitchen Display Systems (KDS)